-1. You may find the answer to your question in our archive of over 3,000 questions and responses.
-Look for the general category, on the right, then scan the Q & A’s.
+1. You may find the answer to your question in our archive of over 3,000 questions and responses in the categories on the right.

 3. Our expertise is workplace communication, not legal or medical.
 Under the “Useful Links” tab at the top, we list sites to which you might submit legal and medical questions.

 4. We also are not romantic advisers, unless the situation is having an effect on others in the office.
-We realize infatuations and affairs can have a tremendous effect on those involved, but you will receive better advice by talking to someone to whom you can fully explain the situation, preferably in person.
+You will receive better advice by talking to someone to whom you can fully explain the situation, preferably in person.

-5. We do not promise or claim our advice is the only or best you might get elsewhere, and we suggest that in addition to what we advise that you consult other sources.
+5. We do not promise or claim our advice is the only or best you might get elsewhere.
+We suggest that in addition to what we advise, you consult other sources.